MOBILE CRAFT COFFEE

 The more Cameron digs, the more it seems that Louis could have made a movie poster for Casablanca, just one of dozens of Oscar winning films pictured in his great-grandfather's little yellow box.
 If there is any way to confirm or refute that possibility, Cameron is determined to find it.
 Cafablanca may just be his ticket

 In addition to telling the story of one craftsperson brewing his way into the backlots of Hollywood, while investigating the career of another craftsperson from Hollywood’s distant past, this documentary examines the often-overlooked roles of Hollywood's skilled workers in general.
-Cafablanca dissects craftspeople's struggles for rights, recognition, and fair working conditions while connecting their unsung contributions to the enduring perceptions of Hollywood as a beacon of artistry.
+Cafablanca dissects craftspeople's struggles for rights, recognition, and fair working conditions in the film industry while connecting their unsung contributions to the enduring perceptions of Hollywood as a beacon of artistry.

 Cafablanca identifies and credits some of the unknown craftspeople receiving Oscars in technical categories who appear in the long-lost photo collection of Louis Kude.